-I set the radius to around 30, I found with my image that setting due to the size was best, yours my vary a little.
+I set the radius to around 30, I found with my image that setting due to the size was best, yours may vary a little.

 You don’t have to go crazy just a decent blur that looks anywhere near mine will suit.

-When this is done the next step is to drop the layer opacity, you can find this on the middle right hand side, in my image it’s highlighted, to change it just highlight it by clicking and dragging and then typing in the number that you want, I chose 50%, it worked perfect for me.
+When this is done the next step is to drop the layer opacity, you can find this on the middle right-hand side, in my image it’s highlighted, to change it just highlight it by clicking and dragging and then typing in the number that you want, I chose 50%, it worked perfectly for me.

-Cool, next I’m going to add a fellow world traveller to my image.
+Cool, next I’m going to add a fellow world traveler to my image.

 The images that I’m going to use is the two below, I think it suits the picture perfectly for going for a sort of crazy surreal but possible scenario…um kinda.

-So my idea is to have both ladies in the image but have one on either side.
+So my idea is to have both ladies in the image but has one on either side.